guardian/price-migration-engine/docs/start-date-computation.md

 With the above context and the explanation about spread periods, let's compute the start date of our subscription.

-Step 1: We know that the chosen date needs to be after the cohort spec's `earliestPriceMigrationStartDate`, meaning after `2024-05-20`.
+Step 1: We know that the chosen date needs to be after the cohort spec's `earliestAmendmentEffectDate`, meaning after `2024-05-20`.
 The date `2024-05-20` is our first lowerbound.

 Step 2: We know that the date needs to be after today plus the end of a notification period (otherwise the engine will alarm immediately).
 Remember we are using `2024-03-07` as "today".
 The notification period is `[-49, -36]`, so there should be at least 37 days between today and the chosen date.
 This means thay we have a lowerbound at `today + 37 days`, meaning `2024-03-07 + 37 days`, meaning `2024-04-13` (13th of April).